-- 4.1 British Geological Survey (1978), sheet 305 and 306, Folkestone and Dover shows the site to be mostly underlain by Clay-with-Flints.
-A small unit of Coombe Deposits occur in the south west corner adjacent to Barnhurst Lane with some Sand in Clay-with-Flints immediately north of this. - 4.2 The soil type for this site is entirely Batcombe Association as shown on the Soil Survey map of South East England (SSEW, 1983, 1:25,000).
-The soil is described as 'Fine silty over clayey and fine loamy over clayey with slowly permeable subsoils and slight seasonal waterlogging.
-Some well drained clayey soils over chalk.
-Variably flinty.'
+4.1 British Geological Survey (1978), sheet 305 and 306, Folkestone and Dover show the site to be completely underlain by Lower Greensand.
+The majority of the site comprises Folkestone Beds while the northern field, next to the road, is Sandgate Beds.

+4.2 The soil type for this site has been mapped as the Malling Association as shown on the Soil Survey map of South East England (SSEW, 1983, 1:25,000).
+The soil is described as 'Well drained non-calcareous fine loamy soils over limestone at variable depths.
+Some deep well drained coarse loamy soils and similar fine loamy over clayey soils.
+Some fine loamy soils with slowly permeable subsoils and slight seasonal waterlogging.
+Occasional shallower calcareous silts over limestone.
+Landslips and associated irregular terrain locally.'
 (SSEW, 1983).